VICO-UoE/mlpractical/environment-set-up.md

 git log
 ```

-Although it is not a requirement of the course for you to make regular commits of your work, we strongly recommend you do as it is a good habit to get into.
+Although it is not a requirement of the course for you to make regular commits of your work, we strongly recommend you do as it is a good habit to get into and will make recovery from accidental deletions etc. much easier.

 The other key Git concept you will need to know about are *branches*.
 A branch in Git represents an independent line of development of a project.
 When a repository is first created it will contain a single branch, named `master` by default.
 Commits to this branch form a linear series of snapshots of the project.